 - Never feed kids younger than 4 years old foods that are easy to choke on, such as nuts, raw carrots or celery, popcorn, fruits with pits or seeds (like cherries), and hard or gooey candy.
-Cut foods like hot dogs and grapes into small pieces.
+Cut hot dogs lengthwise (in half from one end of the hot dog to the other) and then into small pieces.
+Cut grapes in half.

 - Make sure that kids sit down to eat, take small bites, and don't talk or laugh with their mouths full while eating.